bor0/gidti/manuscript/chapter4.md

 "Hello" : String
 ```

 We can note that the evaluation of `test 1` does not produce a computed value as a result.
-Note that at compile-time, Idris will **evaluate the types only for total functions**.
+Note that at compile-time, Idris will **evaluate the types only for total functions**, in order to keep type checking decidable.

 X> ### Exercise 13
 X>